Price: City GO.

-What is the real world feedback on the Baby Jogger City Go?
+Our view: What is the real world feedback on the Baby Jogger City GO?
 So far, so good.
 As we’d expect for a seat based on the Graco SnugRide 35 LX (which is still on sale as of this writing for $40 less than the City Go), readers generally say it is easy to use and adjust.
 The City GO2 is too new for any feedback yet.

 A few dissenters claim that while the seat has a no-rethread harness, you still need to turn the seat upside down to adjust the harness.
 Our other top recommended seats require no such gymnastics.
 Another criticism: the Graco-like canopy requires too hands to adjust—and makes a loud clock while adjusting (waking baby).
 While the canopy fabric matches the Baby Jogger’s City Select, it is somewhat noisy and bulky when you adjust the canopy.

 Finally, you see the above picture of how the seat looks, right?
 Here’s how it looks in the real world:

 Notice those giant warning labels on either side of the baby’s headrest?
 That’s something Baby Jogger omits from its product shots of the City Go.
 Those warning labels irked more than a few parents, since so many pictures are taken with baby in the infant car seat.

 We’re guessing safety regulators or Graco’s lawyers ordered the warnings in that position, but it’s bait and switch (in our opinion) to show the seat sans labels as it appears on numerous web sites.